 DREP Assignment

 Will only MVIs for predetermined ESIs (customers who did not select REP during selling window) from DREPs will be accepted?
-NO, MVIs will still be accepted from CRs, however, a
+NO, MVIs will still be accepted from CRs, however, any MVI that is not from a DREP will need to be MMRD+1 for the stacking logic to work

 Will LP&L reject all MVIs from all other REPs during this timeframe?
-NO,
+NO, MVIs from Non DREPs will need to be sent with MMRD+1 for the stacking logic to work.
+ERCOT trumping and stacking logic will apply.

 Will cancel transactions be accepted during the DREP Assignment?
+Yes

 Will any consideration be given to ESIs who have a CSA associated in the assignment of a DREP?
 CSAs will not be considered as Lubbock will not be aware of CSA flags

-Should actual MVIs/MVOs be held until post-DREP Assignment?.
+Should actual MVIs/MVOs be held until post-DREP Assignment?
+No, see True MVI and True MVO swimlanes.
 Once the initial transition begins, true MVIs will be initiated by REP despite MMRD.
 MVOs during DREP Assignment will be handled by Lubbock.
 Pending MVIs (whether competitive MVI or DREP MVI), will be cancelled if the customer MVOs prior to MMRD.

 If an MMRD+1 transaction is received, it will trump a DREP MVI and the DREP will receive a cancel for their MVI